-Children are welcome and are encouraged to participate, however, young children must be supervised while swimming.
+Children are welcome at the event and encouraged to take part in all the events but young children must be supervised at all times when swimming.

 A 3 day camping pass from 22nd to 24th is: